 What is Asset Forfeiture?

 Asset forfeiture is the seizure of property that is acquired through criminal means, or involved in a crime, or which makes it easier to commit a crime.
 For example, consider a scenario where a person uses their business to operate a ponzi scheme and uses money derived from this scheme to purchase fancy items like boats, cars, and condominiums.
+If you are convicted, you might want to consider appealing the crime and speaking to a federal criminal appeals lawyer.
 The government can step in to seize the business because it is involved in a crime and has facilitated criminal activities, or made it easier to conceal and commit criminal activities.
 Since the boats, cars, and condominiums were acquired through the business proceeds, the government may also forfeit these assets.